viukpe/Cadabra/03_transaction_rate_alarm/README.md

 - AWS account credentials with appropriate permissions to create and manage Lambda functions, CloudWatch alarms, and other required services.

-- Understanding of AWS Lambda and CloudWatch services and their integration with other AWS services.
+- Understanding of AWS Lambda, Kinesis Analytics, and CloudWatch services and their integration with other AWS services.